Catalytic Quantum Error Correction: Theory, Efficient Catalyst Preparation, and Numerical Benchmarks: Theoretical Framework

 \subsection{CQEC protocol}

 The CQEC protocol applies Theorem~2 to quantum state recovery.
 We use the term ``recovery'' rather than ``correction'' to emphasize the key operational distinction: CQEC recovers a \emph{known} target state from noisy copies, whereas QEC corrects errors on an \emph{unknown} encoded state.
-The requirement that $\rho_0$ be known does not reduce CQEC to trivial state re-preparation: the catalyst enables recovery from noisy copies without re-executing the (potentially expensive) state preparation circuit, provided sufficient copies are available.
+Despite the name ``error correction,'' CQEC is more precisely a \emph{catalytic state recovery} protocol.
+We retain ``error correction'' in the name because (i)~the protocol corrects the effects of decoherence on quantum states, and (ii)~the catalyst-mediated recovery is reusable across cycles, analogous to syndrome-based correction rounds.
+The requirement that $\rho_0$ be known does not reduce CQEC to trivial state re-preparation or tomography: the covariant channel $\Lambda$ operates entirely in the quantum domain without measurement, preserving entanglement and coherence structure that tomography would destroy.
+The practical value lies in recovering expensive-to-prepare states cheaply from noisy copies rather than re-executing the original circuit.
 CQEC does not violate the no-cloning theorem~\cite{Wootters1982} for three reasons: (i)~the target state $\rho_0$ is \emph{known}, so no unknown-state information is being duplicated; (ii)~the $n$ input copies are consumed (not preserved) by the protocol; and (iii)~the covariant channel $\Lambda$ is state-specific and cannot be applied to arbitrary unknown states.

 Given an ideal state $\rho_0$ corrupted by decoherence to $\rho_\mathrm{noisy}$, the protocol proceeds as follows.

 \textbf{Step~0 (Catalyst construction).} Construct a full-rank catalyst $c$ with $\mathcal{D}(c) \supseteq \mathcal{D}(\rho_0)$, following the construction of Proposition~S.23 in Ref.~\cite{Shiraishi2024}: